 The ability to compare and contrast different energy rates and plans means that you can find one that best suits your specific needs, instead of a one-size-fits-all default solution that ends up falling short and costing you more than it should.

 Switching electricity companies also allow you to get on a plan with an energy provider that not only meets your needs but also shares your values.

-We offer fixed-rate electricity plans in Houston for a period of 12, 24, or 36 months, with no hidden fees and no price difference between new or renewing customers.
+We offer fixed-rate electricity plans in Houston for a period of 12, 24, or 36 months, and new and existing customers get access to the same great rates.
 Each plan comes with our Easy Energy Promise, and we have Texas-based customer support available seven days a week in order to make sure that you’re satisfied!

 Plus, our Rhythm Rewards program gives you simple and easy ways to earn points to lower your monthly bill.
 And if your old provider hits you with an Early Termination Fee, we’ve got you covered with up to $150 in bill credits.

 Want to see more differences between Rhythm and big electricity companies?
 Check out the breakdown here.

 What Do I Need to Switch Energy Companies?

 Even if you’re ready to make the switch from “big energy” to “better energy,” the process itself can become an obstacle if you’re not sure where to start.
 But all you need is a web browser and a copy of your last energy bill.